 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Southbridge is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Southbridge is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Southbridge who work in office and administrative support (13.01%), sales jobs (8.62%), and food service (7.81%).

-The percentage of adults in Southbridge with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.35% of adults in Southbridge have a bachelor's degree or advanced degree.
+The citizens of Southbridge are slightly less educated than the national average of 21.84% for the average city or town: 16.35% of adults in Southbridge have a bachelor's degree or advanced degree

 The per capita income in Southbridge in 2010 was $23,291, which is low income relative to Massachusetts, and middle income relative to the rest of the US.
 This equates to an annual income of $93,164 for a family of four.
 However, Southbridge contains both very wealthy and poor people as well.

 Southbridge is an extremely ethnically-diverse city.
 The people who call Southbridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Southbridge residents report their race to be White, followed by Black or African-American.
 Southbridge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 32.13% of the city’s residents.
 Important ancestries of people in Southbridge include Irish, Italian, French Canadian, and English.